Advanced Diploma of Screen Acting

 The 10869NAT Advanced Diploma of Screen Acting covers the full spectrum of skills and training required to produce a high-calibre and professional screen actor.
 Based on the Roberts Method, the course mixes a strong academic element with a hard-nosed professionalism, providing total focus and immersion training in the skills and techniques required for screen acting to meet the demands of today’s industry.
-Please note VET Student Loans or FEE-HELP is unavailable for this course.
+Course payment plans are available through TLC Education Finance.
+The 2025 intake will open mid year 2024.

 Structure & Curriculum

 - Screen Acting Techniques

 - Spatial awareness

 - Actions in action

 The first year curriculum is a demanding and inspiring process of discovery.
 In it students open the channels of communication, broadening range, developing the voice and spatial awareness, trusting instincts, understanding and embracing the reasons why screen acting is a vital and important component to the acting profession.